-Local Ggraduation policies must define proficiency-based graduation requirements based on standards adopted by the State\State\Board\of Education.
-As required in 16 V.S.A. § 261a(a)(1), lit is the responsibility of the supervisory union SU/SD supervisory union or supervisory district\board to ensure alignment in expectations for all students within its schools. an supervisory union SU/SD.
+Local Ggraduation policiesy must define proficiency-based graduation requirements based on standards adopted by the State State Board. of Education.
+As required in 16 V.S.A. § 261a(a)(1), Lit is the responsibility of the supervisory union SU/SD supervisory union or supervisory district board to ensure alignment in expectations for all students within its schools. on supervisory union SU/SD.